Lace, feathers and sequins! See the best looks from the MTV VMAs red carpet

 Billy Eichner

-Comedian and television star Billy Eichner is California cool in this short-sleeved shirt.
+Comedian and television star Billy Eichner looked California cool in this short-sleeved shirt.
 And is that a pineapple print we see?
 Well played, Billy.

 Farrah Abraham